Quantbase Leverage Flagship

 Of note, this strategy remained flat during the Great Recession -- while the S&P dropped over 50% and just buying and holding the leveraged S&P ETF dropped almost 99%, this strategy suffered a max drawdown of near 10% from 2008-2010

 Because leveraged ETFs use financial derivatives to give you 3x or 2x leverage to the underlying, they don't always fully track the index -- the return of leveraged funds for periods longer than a single day will be the result of its return for each day compounded over the period.
 What this means that, in general, in a rising market, a 3x leveraged instrument would likely deliver more than 3x returns, but in a sideways or falling market, a 3x leveraged instrument would underperform its underlying by more than 3x.
 For example, if the S&P goes up 5% over a week, a 3x ETF might not go up exactly 15%.
 This is especially important in high-volatility markets, where leveraged ETFs may underperform their expected returns due to the compounding effects detailed earlier.
 In a very general sense, the reason for this is that tracking restarts at the start of each trading day -- 3x ETF performance is based on the daily move of its underlying 1x, and not on the 3x ETF's share value itself.
+This strategy invests in fractional shares when available.
+When not available, it will invest in the nearest (lower) whole number of shares.
+Please note that this number may be 0 if your investment in this strategy is sufficiently low, meaning our investment strategy advertised returns will be different from your returns.